-Filter and Inter-Symbol Interference effects: Due to multipath effects, a wireless symbol interferes with its adjacent symbols.
-Also hardware filters deliberately blend adjacent symbols to reduce bandwidth leakage.
+Also, hardware filters deliberately blend adjacent symbols to reduce bandwidth leakage.
 We model these effects as a least mean square filter.
 We train this filter with the clear portions of the self-signal and the resulting signal after applying the above distortions on the transmitted signal x[n].

-CSMA/CN needs to cancel the self-signal as it arrives from the transmit to the the listening antenna.
+CSMA/CN needs to cancel the self-signal as it arrives from the transmit to the listening antenna.
 Since the notification will come back after a delay, the listener exploits this opportunity to estimate the distortion from the clear part of the self-signal.
-Now, the listener also knows the actual set of transmitted symbols, and therefore, can replay the estimated distortion onto them, i.e., the sampling offset, frequency offset, and channel effects in sequence.
-This artificially distorted signal is expected to be an approximation of the self-signal, and is thus subtracted from the (wirelessly) received signal.
+Now, the listener also knows the actual set of transmitted symbols, and therefore can replay the estimated distortion onto them, i.e., the sampling offset, frequency offset, and channel effects in sequence.
+This artificially distorted signal is expected to be an approximation of the self-signal and is thus subtracted from the (wirelessly) received signal.
 The subtraction happens in blocks, resulting in a residue.
 The listener correlates for the notification in this residue, and if the correlation does not spike, the listener repeats the same procedure for the next signal block.
-Figure 8 shows that, with this approach, notification can be reliably detected even when it is weaker than self-signal by 32dB (as opposed to only 16dB without self-signal suppression).
+Fig. 9 shows that, with this approach, notification can be reliably detected even when it is weaker than self-signal by 32 dB (as opposed to only 16 dB without self-signal suppression).